visgl/loaders.gl/docs/api-reference/mesh-loaders/category-mesh.md

 | `JOINTS_0`   | `"VEC4"`             | `5121`&nbsp;(UNSIGNED_BYTE)<br>`5123`&nbsp;(UNSIGNED_SHORT)                                                        | See [Skinned Mesh Attributes](#skinned-mesh-attributes)                                                            |
 | `WEIGHTS_0`  | `"VEC4"`             | `5126`&nbsp;(FLOAT)<br>`5121`&nbsp;(UNSIGNED_BYTE)&nbsp;normalized<br>`5123`&nbsp;(UNSIGNED_SHORT)&nbsp;normalized | See [Skinned Mesh Attributes](#skinned-mesh-attributes)                                                            |

-> Note that for efficiency reasons, a loader will not convert the format of an attribute's binary data to match the glTF specifications (i.e. if normals were encoded using BYTES then that is what will be returned even though glTF calls out for FLOAT32).
+> Note that for efficiency reasons, mesh loaders are not required to convert the format of an attribute's binary data to match the glTF specifications (i.e. if normals were encoded using BYTES then that is what will be returned even though glTF calls out for FLOAT32).
 Any such alignment needs to be done by the application as a second step.

-## Scenegraph Conventions
+## Scenegraph Format Support

-For bigger scenegraph-capable loaders (i.e. loaders that don't just load single meshes), loaders.gl currently focuses on glTF 2.0 support.
-It is assumed that other scenegraph loaders could convert their loaded data to a similar structure, essentially converting to glTF 2.0 on-the-fly as they load.
+For more complex, scenegraph-type formats (i.e. formats that don't just contain single geometric primitives), loaders.gl currently focuses on glTF 2.0 support.

+It is assumed that other scenegraph-type format loaders (e.g. a hyptothetical COLLADA loader) could convert their loaded data to a similar structure, essentially converting to glTF 2.0 on-the-fly as they load.

+For now it is best to convert such assets off-line to glTF before attempting to loade them with loaders.gl.

+### Material support

+Material support is provided by some mesh formats (e.g. OBJ/MTL) and is currently not implemented by loaders.gl, however the glTF loader has full support for PBR (Physically-Based Rendering) materials.